 Menstrual symptoms are so bad that a mention of it can make most women cringe.
-While these symptoms can include headache, dizziness, nausea, or mood swing, the most popular and obvious of them all is probably period cramps.
-Varying from mild to intense abdominal cramping, this kind of pain is usually not a sign of serious health conditions.
-However, it can undoubtedly have a profound effect on our day-to-day life quality.
-As well as affecting our work or school, menstrual cramps can cause further distress by not enabling us to take part in sports and other outdoor activities.
+While these symptoms can include headache, dizziness, nausea, or mood swing, the most popular and evident of them all is probably period cramps.
+Varying from mild to intense abdominal cramping, this kind of pain is usually not a sign of severe health conditions.
+However, it can undoubtedly profoundly affect our quality of day-to-day life quality.
+As well as affecting our work or school, menstrual cramps can cause further distress by not enabling us to participate in sports and other outdoor activities.

 But it doesn’t have to be like that.
-Read on to find out some home-care remedies to curb the pain during your Aunt Flo’s visit.
+Read on to find out some home-care remedies to curb the pain during your Aunt Flo’s visit suggested by Duquesne University.

 Help Alleviate the Symptoms With Yoga Asanas

-The idea of doing any kind of physical activity before and during your period might not sound appealing.
+Doing any kind of physical activity before and during your period might not sound appealing, says HuffPost.

-But yoga can be beneficial as it releases endorphins which eliminate the feeling of pain as well as the need for medication.
+But yoga can be beneficial as it releases endorphins that eliminate the feeling of pain and the need for medication.

-Some asanas also help stretch your muscles and relax them at the same time.
+Some asanas also help stretch your muscles and relax them simultaneously.

 Plus, yoga is a gentle to moderate exercise, so you don’t need to be fit to practice these poses, just follow some Youtube instructions.

-Do keep in mind some inverted poses are not recommended during menstruation as it can interfere with your natural flow.
+Do keep in mind some inverted poses are not recommended during menstruation as they can interfere with your natural flow.

 Alleviate Your Cramps With Changes in Your Diet

-During your period, you might be craving all kinds of fatty, sugary, and salty foods, but they are not your friends.
+You might be craving all kinds of fatty, sugary, and salty foods during your period, but they are not your friends.

-The experts from this trusted manufacturer explain that reaching for the right kind of foods and supplements can help ease your pain, including those that are rich in Omega-3, calcium, and magnesium or with anti-inflammatory effects.
+The experts from Supplement First explain that reaching for the right kind of foods and supplements can help ease your pain, including those rich in Omega-3, calcium, and magnesium or with anti-inflammatory effects.